mo100saad/SpaceThreading/README.txt

 Test cases include scenarios with multiple high-priority events, concurrent resource usage, and simultaneous system activity to verify thread safety and event handling.

-Thank you for using the CUinSPACE Simulated Flight program!
-If you have any questions, feel free to contact us for further information or support.
+Thank you so much for using the CUinSPACE Simulated Flight program!
+If you have any questions let us know right away and, feel free to contact us for further information or support.